-Leicester City v Manchester United
+Man Utd ruin Leicester's homecoming

 Post update

-Ella Toone (Manchester United Women) hits the bar with a right footed shot from the right side of the box.
-Assisted by Lucy Staniforth.

-Post update

 Attempt blocked.
-Ona Batlle (Manchester United Women) right footed shot from outside the box is blocked.
+Martha Thomas (Manchester United Women) right footed shot from the left side of the box is blocked.
+Assisted by Kirsty Hanson.

 Post update

+Attempt missed.
+Molly Pike (Leicester City Women) right footed shot from outside the box misses to the right.
+Assisted by Abbie McManus following a set piece situation.

+Post update

 Attempt blocked.
-Kirsty Hanson (Manchester United Women) left footed shot from outside the box is blocked.
-Assisted by Hannah Blundell.
+Esmee de Graaf (Leicester City Women) right footed shot from outside the box is blocked.

-Substitution, Manchester United Women.
-Maria Thorisdottir replaces Millie Turner because of an injury.

 Post update